Rockwell Commander 112: Civilian operators

-The 114 is popular with some flight training organizations in the US for complex and high-performance airplane endorsement according to FAR 61.31 in the EASA environment it is used for variable pitch propeller and retractable undercarriage endorsement flight training, it is suitable for CPL(A) license training and single-engine instrument rating.
-Commander is mostly operated by flying clubs and private individuals.
+The 114 is popular with some flight training organizations in the US for complex and high-performance airplane endorsement according to FAR 61.31.
+In the EASA environment, it is used for variable pitch propeller and retractable undercarriage endorsement flight training.
+It is suitable for CPL(A) license training and single-engine instrument rating.
+The Commander is mostly operated by flying clubs and private individuals.